SceneAK/gonzsale-kartul/docs/backend_doc.md

 - Refer to setup.sql for database design and field names accessed in controllers
 - Run Node Server/setups/secretKey.js to generate a secret key in console

-## Directories
+## Modules
-### Image Sources
+### Interactions
-- Server stores uploaded images to __dir/public/images/${filename}
-- Access the files using gonzsale.com/source/${filename}

-## Script Interaction
 - Scripts under './controllers' contains the route logic behind API requests such as getProduct, createUser, etc...
 - Scripts under './routes' only compiles related routes into one route and exports it.

-## Route Interaction
+### upload.js
+- Expects authentication before
+- Server stores uploaded files to __dir/public/${relativeFilePath}
+- Access the files using gonzsale.com/source/${relativeFilePath}
+- Each User has a specified limit, which is tracked every upload and deletion of files.
+- Key name for image uploads is _image_, and _images_
+### product.js
+- create product expects imagesRouter from upload.js., and calling create product expects form-data
 ### tokenAuth.jS
-- auth.js exports a middleware (checkAuthToken_middle) which authenticates the header authtoken, then fills the *authenticatedUserId* in req.
+- auth.js exports a middleware (verifyAuthToken_middle) which authenticates the header authtoken, then fills the *authenticatedUserId* in req.
 This is intended to be run before an operation requiring user_id and authentication, returning an error if unauthorized.
-- **Some route controllers expects this middleware to run right before and depends on authenticatedUserId.**
+- *Some route controllers expects this middleware to run right before and depends on authenticatedUserId.*
 - The normal checkAuthToken returns the ID or an error.
 Used for Logins and such
-### userAcc.js
+### user.js
 - Besides handling user data updates, handles user sign-in and sign-up.
 - Uses bcrypt for encrypting user passwords and comparing.